JamesMenetrey/LatexCompendium/README.md

 The main purpose of this repository is to provide user-friendly references of the LaTeX features.
 Feel free to contribute!

+Visit the [references](references) to check out how to use the most common features of LaTeX!

 ## Structure of the repository

 - The folder [boilerplates](boilerplates) contains templates recurrently used when creating new LaTeX documents.